Azure/azure-sdk-for-java/sdk/purview/azure-analytics-purview-datamap/MigrationGuide.md

 ## Migration benefits

-> Note: `azure-analytics-purview-catalog` has been [deprecated].
+> Note: `azure-analytics-purview-catalog` has been <b>deprecated</b>.
 Please upgrade to `azure-analytics-purview-datamap` for continued support.

-The new Purview DataMap library `azure-analytics-purview-datamap` includes the service models together with the GA DataMap APIs [API Document](https://learn.microsoft.com/rest/api/purview/datamapdataplane/operation-groups?view=rest-purview-datamapdataplane-2023-09-01).
+The new Purview DataMap library `azure-analytics-purview-datamap` includes the service models together with the DataMap APIs [API Document](https://learn.microsoft.com/rest/api/purview/datamapdataplane/operation-groups).
 The client name and the operation names have slightly changed but the main functionality remains the same.

 ## General changes